gaffe23/gaffe-ota2/switchy/README.md

  Looks like a format string.
 Since the program is giving us a single character of output at a time, it's safe to say that this is the format string being used to output the junk characters we saw earlier.

 * It loads `al` (the lowest byte of `eax`) into `edx`.
-It looks like the value of `eax` comes from the function call to `0x8048fa4` (i.e., it's the function's return value).
+It looks like the value of `eax` comes from the function call to `0x8048fa4` (i.e., it's that function's return value).

 * It loads `ecx` (the format string) and `edx` (the output of the function at `0x8048470`) onto the stack as arguments to `printf`.

 * It calls `printf` to output a single character: the return value of `0x8048470` stored in `edx`.

 * It loads the value `0x804b160` into ecx and then loads it onto the stack.
 This value is apparently going to be used as an argument to `fflush`.
-Let's take a closer look at it:
+Let's take a closer look at what kind of data is at that address:

 		gdb-peda$ x/s 0x804b160
 		0x804b160:      "\300J\374", <incomplete sequence \367>